-For the purpose of application for the Healthier Choice Symbol, reports obtained through the forms of analysis outlined in Section 1, as well as product recipes, ingredient listing and a sample of the food product are to be submitted on request to Healthy Food and Dining Department for checking.
+For the purpose of application for the Healthier Choice Symbol, reports obtained through the forms of analysis outlined in Section 1, as well as product recipes, ingredient listing, and a sample of the food product are to be submitted on request to Healthy Food and Dining Department for checking.
 Each product report shall include the following information:

-- i) Name of food product - ii) Analysis of declared nutrients - iii) Method of analysis - iv) Product recipe (ingredient listing in descending order) - v) Name and address of laboratory or company, which conducted the analysis and - vi) Contact name and telephone number of person from the food company and representative.
+- i) Name of food product (ensure it corresponds with product name on product packaging) - ii) Analysis of declared nutrients - iii) Method of analysis - iv) Product recipe (ingredient listing in descending order) - v) Name and address of laboratory or company, which conducted the analysis and - vi) Contact name and telephone number of persons from the food company and representative.